 Herniated Disc Injuries Sustained as a Result of a Motor Vehicle Accident

-The bones (vertebrae) of the spinal column protect nerves coming out of the brain and travel down the back to form the spinal cord.
-The spinal bones are separated by discs that cushion the spinal column and put space between your vertebrae.
-The discs allow movement between the vertebrae, which lets you to bend and reach.
-When a sudden trauma to the neck or back shifts these discs out of place (herniation), that cushion is compromised often resulting in pressure on the spinal nerves.
-This can lead to pain, numbness and weakness.
+When a sudden trauma to the neck or back shifts these discs out of place (herniation), that cushion is compromised and results in pressure on the nerves in the spine.
+This can cause sensations of pain, numbness and weakness.
 When the nerves are involved these symptoms can travel down the arms and legs.

 The severity of herniated disc injuries varies from person to person.
 Herniated discs often require steroid injections and even surgery.
 They also may require months or years of physical therapy and chiropractic adjustments.
-It is important to have a Massachusetts personal injury attorney on your side who has litigated many cases involving neck and back injuries.
+Call our experienced Boston personal injury attorney for help with your claim.
+The Law Office of Steven R. Whitman, LLC has litigated many cases involving neck and back injuries.